// Point, Surface, Twist

 // Wellenbad

-Sound installation and live concerts in public swimming halls with Nathalie Brum and Vincent Stange
+Sound installations and live concerts in public swimming halls with Nathalie Brum and Vincent Stange

 Düsseldorf, 2023